YashwanthNomula/Price-forecasting/README.md

-# Price Prediction using XGBoost and Streamlit
+# Price Forecasting using XGBoost and Streamlit

 ## Project Overview